 The big celebration in Maharashtra is also celebrated in Karnataka and Andhra Pradesh where it’s called Ugadi, while the Sindhi community calls it Cheti Chand.
 People decorate their homes and temples in all ways.
 The typical dress for the festivities in Maharashtra is a nine-yard saree called a kashta or nauvari that’s worn by the ladies and a kurta pyjama with a saffron or red turban for the men.

-Aside from the interesting outfits, a few key rituals are practiced for this special day like:-
+Aside from the interesting outfits, a few key rituals are practised for this special day.

 Much like any other Indian festival, flowers are a major part of the decor for Gudi Padwa as well.
 They signify purity and a spread of positive energy.
 If you’re looking for a great way to create some flower decoration of your own, check out our Paper Flower Toran idea in this story.
-Using Camlin Artists’ Water Colours you can colour the flowers any way you want to make the Toran more attractive.
+Using Camel Artist Water Colours, you can colour the flowers any way you want to make the Toran more attractive.

-A small pot with a large base and small mouth, called a Kalash is used and is covered with an auspicious red, yellow or saffron cloth.
+A small pot with a large base and small mouth, called a Kalash, is used and covered with an auspicious red, yellow or saffron cloth.
 This is considered to be a sign of prosperity and good things to come.
-The pot must be new and of silver, copper or bronze.
+The pot must be new and made of silver, copper or bronze.
 The Kalash is then inversely positioned at the entrance of each home and hoisted up.
 This constitutes the Gudi which must be easily visible even from afar.
-During the evening of Gudi Padwa, a Lezim (a traditional Maharashtrian folk dance) is performed.\
+During the evening of Gudi Padwa, a Lezim (a traditional Maharashtrian folk dance) is performed.

-People also tend to decorate the Kalash and this can easily be done with Camlin Fabrica Acrylic Colours.
-You can also choose to add a few beads or mirror pieces to the Gudi for which Camlin’s Krafty Glue will be most handy.
+People also tend to decorate the Kalash and this can easily be done with Camel Fabrica Acrylic Colours.
+You can also choose to add a few beads or mirror pieces to the Gudi for which Camlin White Glue will be most handy.

 Wishing all of our dear readers a Happy New Year with prosperous, colourful and creative beginnings!